afiayeboah/auto-spareparts-frontend/README.md

-Auto-Spareparts is a simple web application for showcasing auto-parts for potential buyers
+Auto-Spareparts is a simple web application for showcasing auto-parts for potential buyers.

 Features
 users can see available products